mitra42/webForth/README.md

 Pull requests are welcome, and even quite significant changes at this stage, but lets discuss first (open a new issue in GIT).

+## Cutting a release
+* Update CHANGELOG.md
+* Update VER in index.js and version in package.json to next even number
+* `npm publish`
+* push to git on master branch
+* Update VER in index.js and version in package.json to next odd number
+* npm update; npm install